SoftwareAG/cumulocity-lora/readme.md

 ```

 Your LNSConnector implementation must expose a constructor that takes a `java.util.Properties` parameter.
-If you're extending from LNSAbstractConnector your just have to call the super constructor like this:
+If you're extending from LNSAbstractConnector you just have to call the super constructor like this:

 ```java
 	public KerlinkConnector(Properties properties) {